 Usually we top this noodle soup with fried peanuts (or fried soy beans) and pickled mustard head to add some crispness.

 Prepare the serving bowls.
 Add chili oil, light soy sauce, vinegar, sesame oil, Chinese five spicy powder and Sichuan peppercorn powders in.
 Heat up some oil and fry the mashed garlic .
 Pour the hot oil along with the garlic into the serving bowls.
 And some chopped spring onion, coriander and salt into the serving bowl too.

 Tune the seasonings: pour a small amount of stock or water for boiling the noodles to the serving bowls.Transfer the noodles to serving bowls too and slightly add more water to cover.
 Serve hot with black vinegar and Chinese chili oil so you can adjust the taste based on how sour and spicy you want.

 - 2 serving sweet potato noodles

-- 2 tablespoons roasted peanuts or deep fried soy beans
+- 2 tbsp. roasted peanuts or deep fried soy beans

 - 3 garlic cloves mashed